 Shropshire Council Property Services outlined that they were looking for a robust and hard-wearing solution which would remedy the existing failures while offering long-term value and performance for the Council and minimum disruption to the residents.

 Triflex was specified to provide the waterproofing and surfacing solution to all areas after providing sound technical advice, testing and assurance.
-Both Triflex Business Development Manager and Triflex Authorised Contracting Partners from JMG Roofing Ltd. concluded that Triflex cold liquid applied systems were ideally suited to this kind of project, due to the level and intricate detailing and the durability, and overall protection required.
+Both Triflex Business Development Manager and Triflex Authorised Contractors from JMG Roofing Ltd. concluded that Triflex cold liquid applied systems were ideally suited to this kind of project, due to the level and intricate detailing and the durability, and overall protection required.

 The peel adhesion tests established that the critical interfaces such as the movement joints required pre-treatment, level thresholds would need to be created and new upstands would need to be formed.
 By carrying out these preworks it ensured that a seamless, functional and aesthetically-pleasing finish could be achieved.